chasslayy/sql-project/README.md

 JIMMC Inventory Management System

-This project was a collaborative effort for our Database coursework, where we developed JIMMC
+This project was a collaborative effort for our Database module, where we developed
- (Just-In-Time Management Company),
-an innovative inventory management system aimed at improving stock tracking and management for businesses.
+JIMMC (Just-In-Time Management Company), an innovative inventory management system aimed at improving stock tracking and management for businesses.